See how much American Express points are worth and how they compare to other rewards programs’ points.

 Watch out for hidden fees

 Unless you’re a Platinum cardholder, a few fees are lurking beneath the surface of the Membership Rewards program.
 Booking airfare through the American Express travel portal will cost you $6.99 for a domestic plane ticket and $10.99 for an international plane ticket, and booking through the phone will cost you even more – $39 per reservation.

 Also, you have to pay a 0.06 cent per point excise fee (up to $99) when transferring points to one of Amex’s domestic airline travel partners.
 It’s a small fee, but you should factor it into the overall value of your transfer.

 Most redemption options (including cash back) have a poor value

-The Membership Rewards program really falls short on its cash back redemption option – you get a very low value of 0.6 cent per point when you redeem points for statement credits.
-This really cuts into the flexibility of the Membership Rewards program – you’re stuck redeeming points for travel (or a few other options) if you don’t want to lose a huge chunk of value on your points.
+The Membership Rewards program really falls short on its cash back redemption option with a very low value of 0.6 cents per point when you redeem points for statement credits.
+This really cuts into the Membership Rewards program’s flexibility, as you’re stuck redeeming points for travel (or a few other options) if you don’t want to lose out on value.

 There’s a minimum threshold to redeem points